Swap76/Learn-Deno/docs/examples/index.md

 # Examples

-This section contains diffrent examples to understand the working of Deno.
+This section contains different examples to understand the working of Deno.

 ### List of topics